Noire & Blanche

-So much that I became interested by publishing softwares from the 80's.
-I found the program that has drastically change the whole amateur scene, from Birthday Parties card, to garage sale: "Broderbund : The Print Shop".
+So much that I became interested by publishing software from the 80's.
+I found the program that has drastically shifted the amateur scene of the time, from Birthday Parties card, to garage sale: "Broderbund : The Print Shop".

 This also serves as my graduation project